Cryptocurrency Trading App

 Meanwhile, in the tablet version a trader can access a full-out trading terminal and other advanced analytic tooling.

-In order to understand what is expected of a cryptocurrency app we’ve analyzed the top 10 cryptocurrency exchanges, i.e. we got authorized and tried trading.
+In order to understand what is expected of a crypto trading app we’ve analyzed the top 10 crypto trading solutions, i.e. we got authorized and tried trading.

 As a result we’ve established a list of key elements the users want to see right away when they open the app: the chart, depth of market, orders, and quotes for currency pairs.
 Those were the elements we put on the main screen in Twim.